Coreoz/simple-http-rest-client/README.md

 - Return a result

 So a handler can:
-- Either return a result (which can be a successful result or an error), in that case following handlers **will not be executed**
+- Either return a result (which can be a successful result or an error), in that case next handlers **will not be executed**
-- Either return `undefined`, in that case following handlers **will be executed**
+- Either return `undefined`, in that case next handlers **will be executed**

 Expected results should be of type `Promise` of [HttpResponse](#httpresponse).

-Here are two sample usage:
+Here are two samples usage:
 - A handler that validate the HTTP status code: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/FetchStatusValidators.ts>
 - A handler that return a JSON results (the function is named `toJsonResponse`): <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/JsonFetchClient.ts>